FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/_index.md

 ### Important information before performing an upgrade or migration procedure

--   You must update your <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> to the most recent service pack version.
+-   You must update your {{< TransferCFT/componentshortname >}} to the most recent service pack version.
--   Backup <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> before beginning an upgrade or migration procedure.
+-   Backup {{< TransferCFT/componentshortname >}} before beginning an upgrade or migration procedure.
 -   Before beginning the upgrade or migration procedure stop the existing version of Transfer CFT and the UI server.
 (I.e., you must stop all cluster nodes as a database migration occurs when performing an upgrade.)

 ### About license keys

--   You require a new license key if you are migrating from a version 2.x <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> to a version 3.x.
+-   You require a new license key if you are migrating from a version 2.x {{< TransferCFT/componentshortname >}} to a version 3.x.
 -   For details on how to apply or update a license key, and the new license key location, see the section **Apply a license key**.

 > **Note:**